simon-brooke/the-great-game/doc/intro.md

 A caravan or ship costs so much per day to run, irrespective of whether full or empty.
 So the base cost of a journey is a function of the time taken, which is essentially a function of the distance.

+Obviously, on top of the base cost of movement there are tolls, which are imposed by the aristons through whose territory the journey passes (and therefore predictable, and can be used in route planning), and also the risk of having to bribe or fight outlaws, and the possible need to hire mercenaries to defend against outlaws, which is not predictable but can be estimated and thus also used in route planning.

 ### Outlawry and merchants